udaykatakam/find-close-meteorites/README.md

 # find-close-meteorites
-A demo project that uses Python and NSA data to find meteor landing sites
+A demo project that uses Python and NASA data to find meteor landing sites